 10print(f"saved_steps={orm_scored_steps - prm_scored_steps}")1orm_steps=32 prm_steps=14

 2saved_steps=18This is the upside case in which the process scorer prunes the right paths.
-A deployment evaluation must also count false pruning of ultimately correct branches.
+A deployment evaluation must also count false pruning of branches that would have ended correct.

 DeepSeek's contribution is easiest to understand as two related results.
 DeepSeek-R1-Zero showed that large-scale RL with verifiable rewards can induce strong reasoning behaviors without a supervised cold start.[5]
 DeepSeek-R1 then added cold-start data and additional post-training to make those behaviors more stable and readable.[5]